The Shield: Season 1

 Season 1 premiered on March 12, 2002, and concluded on June 4, 2002, consisting of 13 episodes.
 The season deals with Mackey and Vendrell covering up their shooting of Terry Crowley, a plant on the Strike Team placed by David Aceveda and the Department of Justice, who have been suspicious of the Strike Team's activities.
 Dutch believes a serial killer is targeting prostitutes.
 Lowe struggles with his sexual orientation and his Christian morals, making him a target for blackmail.
 Sofer, who is having an affair with Mackey, finds herself both concerned and frustrated while training Lowe.
+Acevada uses his investigation into Mackey to leverage himself in the community for his own political ambitions.

 Season 2

 Season 2 premiered on January 7, 2003, and concluded on April 1, 2003, consisting of 13 episodes.
-The first half of the season deals with a new drug threat from Armadillo, a highly intelligent immigrant who has coerced the black and Hispanic gangs to work together, making it difficult for the Strike Team to charge him.
+The first half of the season deals with a new drug threat from Armadillo, a highly intelligent immigrant who has coerced opposing Hispanic gangs to unite under him, making it difficult for the Strike Team to charge him.
 The second half of the season deals with the Strike Team's discovery of the Armenian "money train" used to ship laundered money out of the United States.
 Mackey and the Strike Team successfully hijack the shipment, ending up with millions of dollars for themselves.
 Aceveda makes an agreement with Mackey to protect each other while Aceveda runs for city council.
 Claudette, whose own investigation into Armadillo is hampered by Mackey and Aceveda, is forced out of her passive role and prepares to take an active role as a moral leader.
 Dutch makes a major mistake in an investigation and begins second guessing himself.
 Lowe gets married but nearly gets outed to the department by a former lover.
 Sofer finds herself becoming a pawn in Barn politics and begins to question the Strike Team's ethics.